Careers at Stange & Co

 Our Story

-Stange & Co. at 109 Mostyn Street, Llandudno; Clifford Townley (married to William’s sister Maria), a shop assistant, William Isaiah Rowlands and his younger brother Robin.
+Stange and Co at 109 Mostyn Street Llandudno Clifford Townley married to Williams sister Maria a shop assistant William Isaiah Rowlands and his younger brother Robin

 1970

-The arrival of the supermarkets had led to a decline in the independent grocer’s business and people were starting to discover that tobacco wasn’t quite the wonderful stuff that tobacco companies had led them to believe.
+The arrival of the supermarkets had led to a decline in the independent grocers' business and people were starting to discover that tobacco wasn’t quite the wonderful stuff that the manufacturers had led them to believe.
 So Stange & Co. needed a shift in direction.
-Bill had realised there was money to be made in property and had acquired a freehold warehouse in the centre of Llandudno.
-This was the old Dunphy’s bakery & warehouse, which used to supply their several grocery shops around the area.
-But now Stange had this bakery… what should be done with it?
+Bill had realised there was money to be made in property and had acquired a warehouse in the centre of Llandudno.
+This was the derelict Dunphy’s bakery & warehouse, which used to supply their several grocery shops around the area, it was well located opposite the market, and next to the palladium theatre and close to all the banks.

 1981